FAQs

 How quickly can I get a new ROR ID?

 ROR is updated on a rolling basis.
 Every request needs to go through a curation process before it can be incorporated into ROR.
 We aim to process requests as quickly as possible, but the timelines can vary depending on the complexity of the request and the volume of requests in the backlog.
+Generally, an approved request will appear in ROR within 2-4 weeks.

 Currently, releases are published approximately every month.
-You can track your request through the curation process by following it on Github.
+You can track your request through the curation process by following it on GitHub.

 I submitted a curation request to ROR.
 How can I track it?